 Focus: Onsite review, BMS appraisal and detailed consumption analysis

-The Challenge: Concept Energy was asked by a UK surgical centre to identify and recommend solutions for improving efficiency.
+The Challenge: Concept Energy was asked by a UK surgical centre to identify and recommend solutions for improving energy reduction and efficiency.

 Actions: Concept Energy undertook an onsite review, BMS appraisal and detailed consumption analysis to identify where savings could be made.
 A full review of the plant operation and status of all installed assets and equipment was conducted to identify areas for improvement.